Harlan2001/UCB-EE16A-B-Designing-Information-Devices-and-Systems-I-II/README.md

   Lab2 - Touch Screen : use the knowledge of circuits you have learned to implement two kinds of touch screen - resistance based and capacitor based.

   Lab3 - APS (acoustic position system) : you will learn the ideas behind GPS and implement a simple version to locate a microphone based on the acoustic signals received from several beacons.

-### What to learn more ?

----

-Check out [this repository](https://github.com/PKUFlyingPig/Self-learning-Computer-Science) which contains all my self-learning materials : )